What is Bipolar Disorder – Symptoms, Causes

 Bipolar Disorder and Suicide

 Bipolar disorder can have a negative influence on individuals and families.
 Everyday life and routine are disrupted.
-An honest effort must be made on the side of the person with the bipolar disease to deal with chronic emotional distresses and periodic tendencies toward strange or harmful behavior.
+An honest effort must be made on the side of the person with bipolar disease to deal with chronic emotional distress and periodic tendencies toward strange or harmful behavior.
 Treatment, medications, and therapies can be costly too.
 Hence, there is additional financial stress as well.

 With all of the above factors combined, there is a high probability of suicidal thoughts among individuals who develop the disorder.